- Where can I adopt a cat or dog from the Kentucky Humane Society?

 At KHS, we are proud to feed our pets Hill's Science Diet.
 Each adopted pet receives a free sample bag for the adopter to take home, as well as a $5 coupon toward a future Hill's Science Diet food purchase.

 Absolutely!
-Approximately 25% of our adoptable pets are purebreds.
+Approximately 20% of our adoptable pets are purebreds or "designer breeds."
 Since new pets are made available for adoption every day, we encourage you to check our adoptable dogs and adoptable cats pages often.